gradut/gut_collab/README.md

-WOW: Wafflehaüs' Organized Workspace!
+Graduate Unified Theory Collaboation Workspace
 ================

-This is the Meteor app that coordinates solving for the MIT Mystery Hunt team affiliated with Simmons Hall.
-Officially, our name is Wafflehaüs, although we occasionally go by Simhunt.
+This is the Meteor app that coordinates solving for the MIT Mystery Hunt team affiliated with the "Grad Unified Theory" team.

+This app is largely a clone of the [WOW](https://github.com/simhunt/wow) app, created by Simhunt/Wafflehaüs, the Simmons Hall team.
+Some code and references from WOW remain on this README.
-This app is based on [Galackboard](https://github.com/Galactic-Infrastructure/galackboard) (developed by ✈﻿✈﻿✈ Galactic Trendsetters ✈﻿✈﻿✈), which in turn is based on the Codex [Blackboard](https://github.com/cjb/codex-blackboard) (developed by Codex).
+That app is based on [Galackboard](https://github.com/Galactic-Infrastructure/galackboard) (developed by ✈﻿✈﻿✈ Galactic Trendsetters ✈﻿✈﻿✈), which in turn is based on the Codex [Blackboard](https://github.com/cjb/codex-blackboard) (developed by Codex).

 The app is a work in progress.
 Proceed with caution.